Diagnostic Challenges Sessions

 - Any acknowledgements should only be present on the title slide.

-- Use screenshots of web searches as WIFI access is spotty.
+- Use screenshots of web searches as WIFI access can be unreliable.

 - For consistency across cases, slides should generally have a white background with black text.
 Colorful illustrations are encouraged.